druid-io/druid-io.github.io/druid-powered.md

 TWC uses Druid for exploratory analytics.

+## TripleLift

+TripleLift uses Druid to provide insights into performance aspects of its native programmatic exchange for sales/business development opportunities, and to provide reporting used by advertisers and publishers.

 ## Vigiglobe

 Vigiglobe turns the noise of Social Media into real-time Smart Content.
 To this end, Druid enables us to maintain high request throughput coupled with huge data absorption capacity.